I Need You

 Part of the Family

-I recently wrote a review of Part of the Family for ChristianBook.com.
-Although it is meant to be an encouragement to foster and adopted children the book quite unexpectedly brought healing to my heart.
+Although the book, Part of the Family is meant to be an encouragement to foster and adopted children the book quite unexpectedly brought healing to my heart.

 Some remarkable people in the Bible were separated from their biological families.
 God used their foster care and adoptive families for His purposes.
 In these short chapters children will read the story of Moses, Joseph, Samuel, Esther, Daniel, the Israelite maid in Naaman’s household, Jesus (who had a stepfather) and others, in a new light.

 I believe Part of the Family will comfort adults, too, with lingering hurt, adults - though not fostered or adopted - were perhaps raised with an unaffectionate stepparent or absentee parent that they need to forgive - or were brought up in an unbelieving household.
 All Christians, young and old, can take joy that they’ve been adopted into God’s family.